xyzzy-co/rphaven-gst/README.md

 Allows GMs to take payment for sessions using RPHaven Game Session Tokens.
 This is only useful for RPHaven games.

-TODO: create the UI for users to set their RPHaven user id (and authenticate) using Settings
+TODO: Hook up to the real API

 ## Changelog